zenomt/webid-auth-protocol/README.md

 The Protocol
 ------------
+This memo proposes a solution to the above issues.
+Most importantly, it provides a mechanism for the resource server to directly challenge the agent to prove control of a POP Key, and for a resource server (or its authorization designate) to issue access tokens that are tailored for its unique operational and architectural constraints.

 *WebID HTTP Authorization Protocol* comprises the following components:

-  - A supplemental behavior for WebID-OIDC OPs to include the `redirect_uri` in the `aud`ience of the `id_token` in certain circumstances;

   - Three new parameters to the `WWW-Authenticate` response header for the `Bearer` method, and supplemental semantics;

-  - An API endpoint for exchanging an OIDC `id_token` for an access token;
+  - An API endpoint for exchanging a *POPToken* for an access token;

   - Supplemental methods for verifying the `id_token`;

+  - A supplemental behavior for WebID-OIDC OPs to include the `redirect_uri` in the `aud`ience of the `id_token` in certain circumstances, to be used as an application identity (with caveats);

+  - A token delivery mode with which to establish an application identity (with caveats);

   - An API endpoint for obtaining an access token when using WebID-TLS;